 All of these physiological responses were intended to help us escape predators.
 They served essential purposes thousands of years ago when we were hunter-gatherers and were faced with life and death situations on a regular basis.
 A faster heart rate and dilated blood vessels allows the blood to be pumped quickly around the body meaning we could quickly escape from the beast chasing us, or that we could chase an animal that we were seeking for food.

 Fight or flight mode served an important evolutionary function.
-The problem is that in the modern world we experience frequent stress and our body reacts the same as it used to.
+The problem is that in the modern world we experience chronic stress and our body reacts the same as it used to.
 Stress is an ever-present factor in our lives, even if we don’t always realise it.
 Consider the following situations:

 - Being stuck in traffic